 Community Service Projects

-The Bert Show’s Big Thank You – Students will participate in a project to send letters of thanks to soldiers stationed or deployed outside the United States on Thanksgiving Day.
+The Bert Show’s Big Thank You – In the fall, students participate in a project sending letters of thanks to soldiers stationed or deployed outside the United States on Thanksgiving Day.
+More information including pick up dates will be provided by the teacher.
 Visit www.thebertshow.com/the-bert-shows-big-thank-you/ for more information.

-Stop Hunger Now Project — Jackson families will pack 10,000 nutrient rich meals, working together in a high energy, hands on assembly line.
+Rise Against Hunger Project — Jackson families pack 10,000 nutrient rich meals, working together in a high energy, hands on assembly line.

-Clothing Donations – Unclaimed clothing from the Lost & Found areas at both campuses are collected and donated to charity on a monthly basis.
+Clothing Donations – Unclaimed clothing from the Lost & Found areas at both campuses are collected and donated to charity several times a year.